 How to Make Wealth May 2004 (This essay was originally published in Hackers & Painters.)
 If you wanted to get rich, how would you do it?
 I think your best bet would be to start or join a startup.
-That's been a reliable way to get rich for hundreds of years.
 Startups usually involve technology, so much so that the phrase "high-tech startup" is almost redundant.
 Lots of people get rich knowing nothing more than that.
 The Proposition Economically, you can think of a startup as a way to compress your whole working life into a few years.
 Here is a brief sketch of the economic proposition.
 Like all back-of-the-envelope calculations, this one has a lot of wiggle room.
 If $3 million a year seems high, remember that we're talking about the limit case: the case where you not only have zero leisure time but indeed work so hard that you endanger your health.
 Startups are not magic.
 Millions, not Billions If $3 million a year seems high to some people, it will seem low to others.
+So let's get Bill Gates out of the way right now.
 Money Is Not Wealth Wealth is the fundamental thing.

 26 Brilliant Minimalist Print Ads Leonardo da Vinci once said: “Simplicity is the ultimate sophistication”, and architect Ludwig Mies van der Rohe adopted the motto “Less is more” to describe his extreme simplicity, by enlisting every element and detail to serve multiple visual and functional purposes (such as designing a floor to also serve as the radiator, or a massive fireplace to also house the bathroom).
 Even after 500 years Leonardo’s words are true and this rule is still widely used in design and advertising.
 It may sound a bit contradictory, but simple things often require much more brain power to create than the most complicated stuff.
 And it always strikes you when something completely simple is capable of conveying so much more than you expect.
 Without further ado, let’s take a look at 26 most creative examples of minimalist advertising, and afterwards you can always leave a comment telling how much you liked our post!
 1. “It’s the hat “ (Advertising Agency: Serviceplan Hamburg / München, Germany) 2.
 3. 4.
 5.